OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/fast-routing-convergence.rst

       * - Release
         - Description
       * - 2011
-        - Starting with Release 2011, Tungsten Fabric supports fast convergence.
+        - Starting with Release 2011, OpenSDN supports fast convergence.
       * - 2011
         - To achieve fast convergence in case of a southbound failure (vRouter